 This is why even profitable companies can find themselves in a tight spot.
 Good cash flow isn’t just about what you earn; it’s about when you get paid and when you have to pay others.
 Without a system to manage these timings, you’re left scrambling to cover payroll or forced to delay important investments.

-Common Myths About Cash Flow Management
+Cash Flow Management Myths, Busted

 One of the biggest myths is that simply increasing sales will fix all cash flow problems.
 In reality, rapid growth can actually make things worse.
 Landing a huge new client is exciting, but if you have to buy materials and hire staff before you get paid in 60 or 90 days, that growth can drain your bank account.
 Growth costs money, and you need the cash reserves to fund it.